 3. Limit disclosure of some “personally identifiable information” (information that would directly identify the student or make the student’s identity easily traceable) known as directory information.

-Any student who does not want directory information to be released, must submit his or her request in writing to the Registrar’s Office.
+Any student who does not want directory information to be released, may opt out using the options in Student Self Service.

 Additional Information for International Students

 FERPA does not distinguish between students based on their immigration status; students or scholars who sign the Form I-20 or DS-2019 consent to the release of this information for the purposes of SEVIS reporting.